-6. Finally, go back to the cOS Core Web Interface and go to Status > Maintenance > License.
+6. After clicking the button and downloading the license, go back to the cOS Core Web Interface and go to Status > Maintenance > License.
 Select Upload to upload the license file from the management computer to cOS Core.

-Status System Objects Netwo ork Policies
+Status System Objects Network Policies

 Run-time In formation Maintenance Tools

 License Upo late

-Upload Update the I icense by manually uploading a ne ew licens e file to the device.
+Upload Update the license by manually uploading a new license file to the device.